|

 wetout.
 The branch

-for this flute was gathered green from the ground when a winter storm
+for this flute was gathered green from the ground when

 blew over a Poplar tree at Discovery